Cercedilla: Background

-It was the hometown of Francisco Fernández Ochoa (1950–2006), an alpine ski racer known for being the first (and only) Spaniard to win a gold medal at the Winter Olympics.
+It was the hometown of Francisco Fernández Ochoa (1950–2006), an alpine ski racer known for being the first Spaniard to win a gold medal at the Winter Olympics.
 He won the slalom in 1972 in Japan.
 Less than two weeks before his death from cancer, a statue was erected in his honor in Cercedilla.

 Many of his siblings were also on the national ski team; his sister Blanca won an Olympic bronze medal in 1992 in France.